shauninman/MinUI/skeleton/BASE/README.txt

 	https://github.com/shauninman/Moss-zero28/releases

-Copy the "magicx" folder and "MinUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TF2/EXT).
+Copy the "magicx" folder and "NextUI.zip" (without unzipping) to the root of the SD card that goes into the right slot (labeled TF2/EXT).

 TRIMUI SMART / TRIMUI SMART PRO / TRIMUI BRICK

-Copy the "trimui" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy the "trimui" folder and "NextUI.zip" (without unzipping) to the root of the SD card.

 MIYOO MINI / MIYOO A30

-Copy the "miyoo" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy the "miyoo" folder and "NextUI.zip" (without unzipping) to the root of the SD card.

 MIYOO MINI PLUS

-Copy the "miyoo354" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy the "miyoo354" folder and "NextUI.zip" (without unzipping) to the root of the SD card.

 If you have a device with working RTC, you can enable it by creating an empty file named "enable-rtc" (no extension) in "/.userdata/miyoomini/".

 MIYOO FLIP

-Copy the "miyoo355" folder and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy the "miyoo355" folder and "NextUI.zip" (without unzipping) to the root of the SD card.
 Put the SD card into the right slot (beneath the power button).

 M17

-Copy the "em_ui.sh" file and "MinUI.zip" (without unzipping) to the root of the SD card.
+Copy the "em_ui.sh" file and "NextUI.zip" (without unzipping) to the root of the SD card.

 RG35XX

 MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
 You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.

 Copy "/rg35xx/dmenu.bin" (just the file) to the root of the MISC partition of the TF1 card.
-Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.
+Copy "NextUI.zip" (without unzipping) to the root of the TF2 card.

 RG35XX PLUS / RG35XX H / RG35XX 2024 / RG28XX / RG35XXSP / RG40XXH / RGCUBEXX / RG34XX

 MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
 You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.
 (Note that the PLUS/H/2024/SP stock TF1 is not compatible with the 28XX/40XXH and vice versa.)

 Copy "/rg35xxplus/dmenu.bin" (just the file) to the root of the "NO NAME" partition (FAT32 with an "anbernic" folder) of the TF1 card.
-Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.
+Copy "NextUI.zip" (without unzipping) to the root of the TF2 card.

 GKD PIXEL / GKD MINI